jasonbkiefer/cc-commands-jbk/merge-review.md

      - File history
    - Apply the resolution

-2. **Generate PR summary** including:
+2. **Generate PR summary**:
+   - review all /docs/change_log/pending files for descriptions of changed functionality
-   - List of all commits
+   - review all commits and see if other changes were made
+   - Summarize the functionality changes that were introduced
-   - Files changed with brief description
+   - Include files changed with brief description of why
-   - Conflict resolutions applied (if any)
    - Testing recommendations
    - Any breaking changes or important notes